How Serial-Level Verification Stops Warranty Fraud

 The Insurance and P&L Angle

-Serial-level verification changes this negotiation.
-Zurich Insurance's commercial warranty underwriting guidelines explicitly list serial-number validation at point of claim as a Tier 1 fraud control — one of the few technical controls that demonstrably lowers actuarial risk in warranty portfolios.
-When you can demonstrate to an underwriter that every claim is verified against a unique product identity, with full claim history visibility and automated duplicate detection, you are presenting a categorically different risk profile than a manufacturer relying on receipts and batch codes.
-Several manufacturers have reported material reductions in warranty insurance premiums after implementing serialised verification — in some cases, the premium saving alone covers the platform cost within the first year.
+Warranty fraud sits directly on the P&L and increasingly drives insurance pricing.
+Manufacturers who self-insure absorb fraudulent claims as direct cost.
+Those who transfer risk to third-party insurers face a related problem: underwriters price fraud risk into premiums, and without demonstrable controls, they assume the worst.
+Serial-level verification changes this negotiation materially.
+Zurich Insurance's commercial warranty underwriting guidelines explicitly list serial-number validation at point of claim as a Tier 1 fraud control — one of the few technical measures that demonstrably lowers actuarial risk in warranty portfolios.
+When you can show an underwriter that every claim is verified against a unique product identity with automated duplicate detection, you present a categorically different risk profile than a manufacturer relying on receipts and batch codes.
+Several manufacturers have reported material premium reductions after implementing serialised verification — in some cases the saving alone covers the platform cost within the first year.
+Reducing fraudulent claim volumes by 40 to 60 percent also cuts service overhead and parts consumption.

 The PPE Compliance Dimension